Alternative and Non-Medication Treatments in hEDS

 Supporting daily function through adaptive strategies and assistive devices

 Occupational therapy may include joint protection strategies, ergonomic modification, splinting, pacing strategies, energy conservation, and adaptive tools for daily activities.
 Bracing and splinting can meaningfully reduce mechanical strain and pain in unstable joints when properly fitted and used strategically.
+Some rehabilitation programs may also incorporate tools such as stationary cycling, Pilates-based stabilization training, or water-based exercise to allow strengthening and motor control work while minimizing joint strain.

 Psychological and Behavioral Therapies